 Objective

-This project aims to leverage the widespread use of WhatsApp in South Africa to create a scalable and inclusive platform for citizens to report service delivery challenges and thus providing information on potential service delivery interruption hotspots.
-The collected data will be analysed using AI to generate insights for improved service delivery and accountability.
+This project aims to leverage the widespread use of WhatsApp in South Africa to create a scalable and inclusive platform for citizens to provide feedback on the policies and regulations that prevent them from making or growing their investments.
+The collected data will be analysed using AI to generate insights and enable policymakers to address these issues with the aim of improving South Africa’s business environment.

 The appeal of this concept lies in the integration of WhatsApp, a widely used communication platform, with a sophisticated Language Learning Model (LLM).
 This combination allows for the collection of rich, citizen-generated data in a familiar and accessible format, while also ensuring the data is interpreted and utilised effectively.

-This concept creates a single platform to track potential service delivery hotspots and thus potential areas to intervene at scale.
-It complements current citizen-driven initiatives by creating an additional data source with which to cross-check existing sources.
-Additionally, this project makes possible a close to real-time analysis of potential service delivery interruption hotspots.
+This concept creates a single platform to document investment barriers and thus potential areas for government intervention.
+It complements current datasets by creating an additional data source with which to cross-check existing sources.
+Additionally, this project makes close to real-time analysis of business representatives’ concerns possible.

-All citizen-generated data will be submitted anonymously, ensuring there are no privacy issues associated with the data collection.
+All citizen-generated data will be de-identified, ensuring there are no privacy issues associated with the data collection.

 Chatbot

 To ensure maximum transparency and explainability, we explain how our chatbot works and how we ensure that your data is managed ethically and responsibly.
-The first thing to understand is that we have a conversation period, which runs from when the user initiates a conversation to either a few minutes after the last activity or to a maximum conversation duration.
-During that time we store each message as it comes in and keep a record of personal information such as the user’s WhatsApp number, the location pin of the service delivery issue, and the time of the conversation.
+The first thing to understand is that we have a conversation period, which runs from when the user initiates a conversation for 24 hours.
+During that time, we store each message as it comes in and keep a record of personal information such as the user’s WhatsApp number and the time of the conversation.
 Once the conversation period ends, we process this data and move it to a long-term database, de-identifying the data in the process.
+Thus, we do not retain your personal information.

 How the conversation works

-Users send a message on WhatsApp, which is forwarded to our application using a Twilio Application Programme Interface (API).
+Users send a message on WhatsApp, which is forwarded to our application using WhatsApp’s Business Application Programme Interface (API).
 Once our application receives a message, the first thing we do is make sure that the user gives their informed consent so that we can collect their data, in accordance with the Protection of Personal Information Act.
 At any point during the conversation, users can send a quit response, at which point the conversation ends and all of the data they shared with us is deleted.
-From here we manage the message, first by checking whether or not the user has given consent, then checking that they are using the tool for its intended purpose and not for reporting criminal activities or emergency situations.
-If the message is about service delivery issues and the user consents to us collecting their data, then we send their message to a Large Language Model that we have instructed to have a conversation with them, collecting information about how long the service delivery issue has been going on for, where it is happening, and what its effects are.
-Once the LLM is satisfied that is has collected this information, it will thank the user.
+If the user consents to us collecting their data, then we send their message to a Large Language Model that we have instructed to have a conversation with them, collecting information about the policy or regulation that acts as a barrier to investment.
+Once the LLM is satisfied that is has collected this information, the user will be sent some drop-down forms to complete, such as which sector they are in, the size of the business, and whether the barrier is national, provincial, or municipal in scale.
+This helps us to understand the context of the business and identify more meaningful, disaggregated trends.
+To improve the user experience and accessibility, users can chat in any language and use voice notes.

 How the post-conversation processing works